Excelero/ninja-tools/README.md

 #### fio_simple.sh: Simple wrapper for fio to test block device throughput, IOPS, latency
 The flexible I/O tester (`fio`) has a vast amount of options, which can easily be overwhelming.
 This is a simple wrapper for `fio` to test block device throughput, IOPS and latency based on Excelero's best practices.
 (This tool is also known as the `dorw` script in Excelero's best practices.)
+#### pcie_find_downgraded.sh: Find PCIe devices with downgraded link speed/width
+Queries existing PCIe devices via `lspci`, filtered to only include Mellanox NICs or NVMe drives, and shows devices for which the current PCIe link speed or link width does not match the device capabilities.
+This helps to identify devices that were put in the wrong slot or are not running at full link speed for other reasons.